-Please advise permit applicants, developers and public works departments that they need to apply to Maritmes & Northeast for a crossing request before any vehicle or mobile equipment crosses our pipelines.
+Please advise permit applicants, developers and public works departments that they need to apply to Alliance for a crossing request before any vehicle or mobile equipment crosses our pipeline.
 We will assess the request and if approved, provide written consent including mitigation measures.